 After you register for your session, you must submit the appropriate documentation and arrange for accommodations at least two weeks before your session.
 Learn more about how to arrange accommodations.

 If you are not a U.S. citizen or permanent resident upon admission to UT Austin, you are classified as an international student.
 If you are a Texas resident for tuition purposes, but are not a U.S. citizen or U.S. permanent resident, you are still classified as an international student.
 You will see an international "I" bar on your Registration Information Sheet if you are classified as an international student.

-In addition to orientation, all international students are required to attend an International Briefing and Check-In (IBC) session.
+In addition to orientation, all international students are required to complete the check-in process with Texas Global.
 International students must also satisfy additional immunization requirements.
 Learn more about requirements for international students.